OrdinaryMagician/aliceos-kernel/README.md

  - Clang (NCSA)
  - NASM (New BSD)
  - Zsh (MIT-like)
- - GNU binutils (GPLv2) (just for ld)
+ - GNU binutils (GPLv2)
-I'm still looking for an alternative to that last one.
+GNU binutils is required for linking.
+The AOS standard doesn't mention anything against using GNU software for linking (only if it's for "building").

 To test, you can install QEMU and use the included run_aliceos script.